-MKT 351 Professional Selling (3) F, Sp.
+MKT 351 Professional Selling and Sales Management (3) F, Sp.
 An approach to professional selling that emphasizes the partnering aspects of relationship marketing.
 Includes the strategic planning of sales within a larger account strategy and managing a long-lasting relationship with the customer.
+The course includes aspects of sales management such as sales force motivation, monitoring and control, target setting, and selling in both consumer and business to business environments.
 Prerequisite: Completion of the Junior Core (or MKT 301 and concurrent enrollment in any Junior Core courses not yet taken).